 Accommodation Reasonable accommodation will be provided to those participating in focus groups, interviews, and surveys.
 The RSVP form for focus groups and interviews will include a checklist of available accommodations.
 The Project Manager will be responsible for overseeing requested accommodations.

-All collaboration partners, focus group, and interview participants will be asked to refrain from wear perfume or scented lotions.
+All Keystone Partnership members, focus group, and interview participants will be asked to refrain from wear perfume or scented lotions.

 All print materials and needs assessment tools will be written in plain language.
 Acronyms will not be used.
 All print materials will be written in 14 pt. using a sans-serif font.
 In addition, the font color and background color will be compatible with screen readers.
-Participant’s Personal Care Attendants (PCAs) and family will remain outside room during focus groups or interviews..
+Participant’s Personal Care Attendants (PCAs) and family will remain outside room during focus groups or interviews.
 PCAs and family may wait outside of the room for the participant.
 A member of the collaborative team will be available for any participant who needs assistance.
-Alternative PCAs will be made available upon require.
+Alternative PCAs will be made available upon request.

 Certified speech/language and tactile-sign interpreters will be provided upon request.
 Foreign language translators will also be provided upon request.

 If the individual requires the assistance of their known communication partner during the focus group or interview, we will accommodate this request.
 Focus groups and interviews will be conducted when it is most convenient for people with disabilities who must rely on alternative transportation services or who lack accessible transportation.
 Physical Site All focus groups and interview locations will be accessible.
 Focus groups and interviews will take place in a space that is commonly used or recommended by the participants or organizations supporting our focus group members, with the assumption being that, because their familiarity and prior use of the space, proper accommodations will have been made for accessibility.